Katherine Hampshire

 Inquests, Inquiries, and Investigations

 Katherine has previously been on the Designated Lawyers team in the Undercover Policing Inquiry, acting on behalf of retired Undercover Officers and their managers.
-She is currently instructed in the Covid-19 Inquiry.
+She was instructed by Transport for London (TfL) in the ongoing Covid-19 inquiry.

 She is currently co-authoring a chapter on the General Principles of Public Inquiries for a recently commissioned Bloomsbury Monograph on Inquiries and Inquests.